GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Introduction

 We propose \method\ as a general framework that uses unlearning to approximate counterfactual models and estimates group influence by comparing their likelihood-based measures (ELBO difference).
 To achieve this, the unlearning loss consists of two terms: a shared preservation term to prevent catastrophic forgetting, and a setting-specific forget term that varies by generation setting.
 For unconditional generation, we adopt ReTrack-based redirection~\citep{shi2025retrack} that trains toward importance-weighted targets from the retain set.
 For conditional text-to-image attribution, we instead redirect forget-condition responses toward retain-style anchors, yielding a conditional analogue of ReTrack-style redirection.
 We summarize the overall \method\ pipeline in Fig.~\ref{fig:overview_guda}.

-This paper makes the following contributions: \begin{itemize} \item \textbf{Framework:} We formalize per-generation group attribution in diffusion models around a LOGO-style counterfactual estimand, and provide an unlearning-based approximation that makes it practical at scale. \method\ defines group influence as an ELBO difference between the full-data model and the counterfactual model $\theta^{\mathrm{logo}}_{-k}$ (Sec.~\ref{sec:logo}), and approximates $\theta^{\mathrm{logo}}_{-k}$ by machine unlearning from a shared initialization rather than expensive from-scratch retraining (Sec.~\ref{sec:method}), with approximation quality validated against LOGO in experiments. \item \textbf{Two instantiations:} We demonstrate \method\ in two settings: (i) unconditional generation via ReTrack-based importance-weighted unlearning (Sec.~\ref{sec:guda_uncond}), and (ii) conditional text-to-image style attribution via CLIP-weighted style-selection anchors for redirection (Sec.~\ref{sec:guda_cond}) for a conditional analogue of ReTrack. \item \textbf{Empirical validation:} We demonstrate on CIFAR-10 and artistic style attribution (Sec.~\ref{sec:experiments}) that \method\ substantially outperforms semantic similarity baselines (CLIPA) and instance-level attribution~\citep{lin2025diffusion, wang2024data} in identifying the most influential groups, validating that group-wise counterfactual approximation captures causal influence more effectively. \end{itemize}
+This paper makes the following contributions: \begin{itemize} \item \textbf{Framework:} We formalize per-generation group attribution in diffusion models around a LOGO-style counterfactual estimand, and provide an unlearning-based approximation that makes it practical at scale. \method\ defines group influence as an ELBO difference between the full-data model and the counterfactual model $\theta^{\mathrm{logo}}_{-k}$ (Sec.~\ref{sec:logo}), and approximates $\theta^{\mathrm{logo}}_{-k}$ by machine unlearning from a shared initialization rather than expensive from-scratch retraining (Sec.~\ref{sec:method}), with approximation quality validated against LOGO in experiments. \item \textbf{Two instantiations:} We demonstrate \method\ in two settings: (i) unconditional generation via ReTrack-based importance-weighted unlearning (Sec.~\ref{sec:guda_uncond}), and (ii) conditional text-to-image style attribution via CLIP-weighted style-selection anchors for redirection (Sec.~\ref{sec:guda_cond}) for a conditional analogue of ReTrack. \item \textbf{Empirical validation:} We demonstrate on CIFAR-10 and artistic style attribution (Sec.~\ref{sec:experiments}) that \method\ substantially outperforms semantic similarity baselines (CLIPA) and instance-level attribution~\citep{lin2025diffusion, wang2024data} in identifying the most influential groups, validating that directly targeting group-removal counterfactual effects is more effective than similarity-based or instance-level approximations. \end{itemize}